Deep-submergence rescue vehicle: Singapore

-The vessel consisted of a Submarine Support and Rescue Vessel (SSRV) SSRV mother vessel proper and an integrated Submarine Rescue Vehicle (SRV), built by ST Marine at its Benoi Shipbuilding Yard in Singapore with its UK joint venture partner JFD based on its proprietary Deep Search and Rescue (DSAR) 500 Class submarine rescue vehicle platform, It also has an underwater drone ROV and a helipad.
+The vessel consisted of a Submarine Support and Rescue Vessel (SSRV), SSRV mother vessel proper and an integrated Submarine Rescue Vehicle (SRV), built by ST Marine at its Benoi Shipbuilding Yard in Singapore with its UK joint venture partner JFD based on its proprietary Deep Search and Rescue (DSAR) 500 Class submarine rescue vehicle platform.
+It also has an underwater drone ROV and a helipad.

-The Republic Of Singapore Navy has signed submarine rescue agreement with Australia, Indonesia, Malaysia, Vietnam, and United States to assist in submarine rescue efforts for their respective submarine fleets.
+The Republic of Singapore Navy has signed submarine rescue agreements with Australia, Indonesia, Malaysia, Vietnam, and United States to assist in submarine rescue efforts for their respective submarine fleets.